mrKallah/Torcs-Autonomous-Vehicle-using-A3C/README.md

 - [ ] allow for multiple torcs clients running by having a port number file increment, I.E. client 1 reads port 200, writes port 201 which the next client uses and so on.
 - [ ] look into restart memory leak which is apparently inherrent to TORCS itself. each reload uses approx 100-200mb of ram
 - [ ] make the pre-processing image into a boolean image.
 This could help the model avoid local optima, would be similar to semantic segmentation as seen in https://arxiv.org/pdf/1801.05299.pdf, however without the sementics as onyl the road is maintained in the image fed to the model.
-- [x] change the driver instructions to be a ini file rather than a csv file for more readable code, avoid duplicate code and to make the driver instructions more readable.
+- [x] [Kallah] change the driver instructions to be a ini file rather than a csv file for more readable code, avoid duplicate code and to make the driver instructions more readable.
-- [x] rename the resize_img function in the exporter class to reshape_img, as it reshapes, it does not resize.
+- [x] [Kallah] rename the resize_img function in the exporter class to reshape_img, as it reshapes, it does not resize.
-- [x] find and get rid of unused methods in the exporter class.
+- [x] [Kallah] find and get rid of unused methods in the exporter class.

 ## Installation
 To set up and run the project use the files inside the 'build' folder.
 More instructions can be found there as well.